 Land’s End is a scenic destination at the southernmost tip of Bailey Island.

-At Land’s End, you’ll find mesmerizing views of the Atlantic Ocean, Turnip Island, Jaquish Island, and a myriad of other small outcroppings.
+At Land’s End, you’ll find mesmerizing views of the Atlantic Ocean, Turnip Island, and Jaquish Island.
+You’ll also see a myriad of other small outcroppings on the horizon.
 (Fun Fact: About 200 islands of Harpswell are reachable only by boat.)

 The view is especially breathtaking from the deck of the Land’s End Gift Shop—not to be confused with the mail-order clothing catalog.